 How to make a lolly stick catapult

-- Start with about 7 popsicle sticks and place them on top of each other.
+- Start with about seven popsicle sticks and place them on top of each other.
 Twist an elastic band around each end to hold them in place.

 - Place another stick above and one below the stack of 7 so they make a cross shape.
 There should be more lolly sticks on the end you want to use for the milk top.

 - Tie an elastic band around the middle of the cross.